Side reaction: In organic synthesis

-Assuming that the reaction to substance C is irreversible, as it is thermodynamically very stable.
-In this case, B is the kinetic and C is the thermodynamic product of the reaction (see also here).
-If the reaction is carried out at low temperatures and stopped after a short time, it is spoken of kinetic control, primarily the kinetic product B would be formed.
-When the reaction is carried out at high temperatures and for long time (in which case the necessary activation energy for the reaction to C is available, which is progressively formed over time), it is spoken of thermodynamic control; the thermodynamic product C is primarily formed.
+Assuming that the reaction to substance C is irreversible, as it is thermodynamically very stable, B is the kinetic and C is the thermodynamic product of the reaction.
+If the reaction is carried out at low temperatures and stopped after a short time, it is called kinetic control; the kinetic product, B, is the primary substance formed.
+When the reaction is carried out at high temperatures and for long time (in which case the necessary activation energy for the reaction to C is available, which is progressively formed over time), it is called thermodynamic control; the thermodynamic product, C, is the primary substance formed.

 Conditions for side reactions

 In organic synthesis, elevated temperatures usually lead to more side products.
 Side products are usually undesirable, therefore low temperatures are preferred ("mild conditions").
 The ratio between competing reactions may be influenced by a change in temperature because their activation energies are different in most cases.
 Reactions with high activation energy can be more strongly accelerated by an increase in temperature than those with low activation energy.
 Also, the state of equilibrium depends on temperature.

 Detection reactions can be distorted by side reactions.